PhantomInsights/tweet-transcriber/README.md

 print("Replied:", submission.id)
 ```

-The process is a bit simila for tweet links inside a comment, all links are extracted from the comment and those that match our criteria are transcribed and added into a list.
+The process is a bit similar for tweet links inside a comment, all links are extracted from the comment and those that match our criteria are transcribed and added into a list.

 ```python
 # Sometimes a comment may contain several links, we look for all of them.